RocketMap/RocketMap/docs/basic-install/linux.rst

 Linux Install
 ##################

-Installation will require Python 2.7 and Pip.
+Installation will require Python 2.7 and pip.

 Ubuntu
 *************